hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/06c-BasicAPIs.md

 Most of the time, we will work with `File` objects. `Blob` objects will have real interest when you download binary files using Ajax (see example below).

 __Advanced:__ If you are interested in seeing how `Blob` objects can be used, [here is an example "as is" that shows how to download an image using Xhr2](https://jsbin.com/jefitop/1/edit?html,output) (Xml Http Request version 2).
-The examples uses a <progress> element to show the download progress, and uses xhr.responseType = 'blob'; to indicate that the file we are going to download is a binary file (a blob).
+The examples uses a `<progress>` element to show the download progress, and uses `xhr.responseType = 'blob';` to indicate that the file we are going to download is a binary file (a blob).
 Try the example, then comment the line with responseType='blob'.
 In this case, you will notice that the image file is not properly decoded by the browser and is not displayed in the page.
-We explain Xhr2 in the [W3C HTML5 Apps and Games course](https://www.edx.org/course/html5-apps-and-games).
+We explain Xhr2 in the [W3C HTML5 Apps and Games course](https://www.edx.org/course/html5-apps-and-games). ([Local Example - Bolb](src/6.3.4-example1.html))